weichslgartner/weichslgartner.github.io/projects.md

 ![Conversion over time](/img/kicker_convergence.jpg "Conversion over time")

-After a minute our optimization finished after the specified 3000 iterations.
+Our optimization finishes after the specified 3000 iterations which takes roughly one minute.
 We have 121 Pareto-optimal solutions in our archive.
 For example, we found a 4-3-3 squad with 1583 points and and overall points of also 1583 points.
 This means that all the points stem from the starting eleven und the bench players contribute nothing.